rentry/rentry.github.io/_posts/2018-08-24-a-spark-of-motivation.md

 The simplicity and utility of sparklines explain why they are representative of Tufte's approach to the presentation of information:

 - They have very high resolution.
-- They don't obsure the content, but rather augment and contextualize it.
+- They don't obscure the content, but rather augment and contextualize it.

 I've been thinking about how to incorporate these beautiful little "datawords" into [our team's data visualization site](https://revenuedata.doi.gov/).
 As a content strategist who designs with words every day, the idea that there's something called a _dataword_ is just too enticing.
 I've been thinking about the possibilities since [Tufte's Portland workshop](/tufte-workshop/).